postman721/Calculator/README.md

 Features include all the basic calculator features.
 Hint.
 To input something like 5.0 to the calculator, click the text-field and type 5.0 using the keyboard´s numeric keys and the dot key.

+By default, Calculator returns results in the form of x.y(for example, 2.0).
 _______________________________

 <b>Still to implement</b>